|1874 Bird's-Eye View of Pittsburgh, Otto Krebs|

 It shows up on that 1876 History of Allegheny Co.
 Pennsylvania map that imagined Pittsburgh back in 1795:

-But it's actually not apparent on earlier maps or drawings of the area, which has led Pitt geologists to speculate that the island appeared following major flooding and draining circa 1794.
+But it's actually not apparent on earlier maps or drawings of the area, which has led Pitt geologists to speculate that, circa 1794, the island only appeared following major flooding and draining.

 By 1815, That Island in the Mon is just plain gone.
 See this Patterson and Darby map from Pitt's Darlington collection: